gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Display.ModBuffIcon.md

 ## ModBuffIcon.Icon Property

-The Icon for to display for the buff
+The Icon to display for the buff
 <br/>
 (Name of .png or .jpg, not including file extension)